Automile/automile-net/README.md

-# automile-net
+# Automile REST API for .NET
-.NET binding to the Automile API https://api.automile.com
+.NET binding to the Automile API https://api.automile.com.
+Need help?
+Chat with us in all apps or email us at support@automile.com

 **This library allows you to quickly and easily use the Automile API via C# with .NET.**